AlejandroSantorum/simmc2-Multimodal_Coreference_Resolution/README.md

 Project carried out as my **dissertation** for the **MPhil in Machine Learning and Machine Intelligence at the University of Cambridge**, awarded with a distinction (band A+).

-An article based on this research was developed with title *"Entity Resolution in Situated Dialog With Unimodal and Multimodal Transformers"*, and it was accepted and published in IEEE/ACM Transactions on Audio, Speech, and Language Processing.
+An article based on this research was developed with title *"Entity Resolution in Situated Dialog With Unimodal and Multimodal Transformers"*, and it was **accepted and published in IEEE/ACM Transactions on Audio, Speech, and Language Processing**.
 For more info visit the [section about IEEE TASLP](#article-in-ieee-taslp).

 Multimodal Coreference Resolution is defined as the task of identifying which word or expression co-refer to the same entity within a certain context.
 The context is defined using both visual (images, videos) and natural language (dialog, textual descriptions) modalities.
 This is a crucial problem since many visual agents have to link coreferences (e.g. pronouns) to their corresponding general reference (e.g. nouns or noun phrases), and only then solve their main task, such a object grounding or visual question asnwering.
 ![Definition Coreferene Resolution](https://github.com/AlejandroSantorum/simmc2-Multimodal_Coreference_Resolution/blob/main/imgs/define_coref_resolution.png)